erre4/GBA_genetic_algorithm/README.md

 This report provides a simple code for a little 2Dshooting game runnable on a GBA emulator and devices supplied with gba cartridge readers.
 The enemy in the game has been trained with a NEAT algorithm on a computer.

+No sprite or tiles are used, but for the simplicity of the graphics has been used the mode_4

 Work in progress...

 # Setting Up the Environment: